Mugwort Essential Oil

 - Fragrance Classification: Herbaceous

-- Mugwort in all its varieties is neurotoxic based on its thujone content and is abortifacient should be avoided during pregnancy and breastfeeding.
+- Mugwort in all its varieties is neurotoxic based on its thujone content and is abortifacient should be avoided during pregnancy and lactation.

 - Do not use with small children, elders, or epileptics.